cdrischler/compphysics-summer-tutorials/fortranC/fortran_c_tutorial.md

 - Convince yourself as well as the TA why one is better than the other.

-## C++ programming languages
+## C++ programming language

-`C++` is very popular compiled pgramming language in both industry and academia.
+`C++` is a very popular compiled programming language in both industry and academia.
 It is used to develop high-performance applications, operating systems, games, and many more.
 Having "C with classes" in mind, `C++` was developed by Bjarne Stroustrup as an extension of the `C` language.
 It gives a high level of control over system resources and memory.

 Why should you learn `C++` in 2023?
 Because it is: